DSI-HUG/ngx-sentry/CONTRIBUTING.md

 8. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
    Adherence to these conventions is necessary because release notes are automatically generated from these messages.

-     ```shell
+     ```sh
-     git commit --all
+     $ git commit --all
      ```
     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

 9. Push your branch to GitHub:

-    ```shell
+    ```sh
-    git push origin my-fix-branch
+    $ git push origin my-fix-branch
     ```

 10. In GitHub, send a pull request to `develop` branch.

 ### Reviewing a Pull Request

 Pull requests may not be accepted from community members who haven't been good citizens of the community.

 Such behavior includes not following the [code of conduct](#coc) and applies within or outside of this repository.

 #### Addressing review feedback